Vestry Books of St. Paul's, St. Peter's, St. Martin's, Fredericksville,

 Henrico Parish - Henrico County

-Henry and John Woody are both recorded as owning land in Henrico County.
-It is not clear that John ever actually lived in Henrico, but Henry almost surely did.
+Henry Woody are both recorded as owning land in Hanover and Henrico Counties.
+It is not clear that Henry ever actually lived in Hanover, but Henry almost surely lived in Henrico because on 21 September, 1745, a Henry Woody of Hanover County purchased, for £40, 170 acres from Nicholas Pryer in Henrico County at the head of Drinking Hole Branch of Tuckahoe Creek.
 His will was probated in Henrico in 1766.
-So why wasn't Henry recorded in the processing records of Henrico Parish?
+So why wasn't this Henry recorded in the processing records of Henrico Parish?

 discovered in the Henrico County Court House by Peyton Rhodes Carrington in

 1867.
 It had probably been stored in the courthouse for safe keeping during the

 Revolutionary War and had subsequently been forgotten.
 The transcriber, R. A.

 Brock, describes the manuscript as being "entirely legible" and missing only

 a few leaves "devoted to a registry of the births and deaths in the parish".
 The

 first vestry record was made on October 28, 1730 at Curle's Church.

 The first precincts were defined and processioners appointed on September 27,